GeoffreyValade/monstropedia/frontend/README.md

 3. **Back-End**

-    Navigate to the back-end folder, install the dependencies, and start the application with **Uvicorn**.
+    Navigate to the back-end folder, install the dependencies, and start the application with **Uvicorn**:

     ```bash
     cd backend